MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

   #define X2_MAX_POS   353
   #define X2_HOME_DIR    1
   #define X2_HOME_POS X2_MAX_POS

+  // This is the default power-up mode which can be later using M605.
   #define DEFAULT_DUAL_X_CARRIAGE_MODE DXC_AUTO_PARK_MODE

+  // Default x offset in duplication mode (typically set to half print bed width)
   #define DEFAULT_DUPLICATION_X_OFFSET 100

+  // Default action to execute following M605 mode change commands.
+Typically G28X to apply new mode.
+  //#define EVENT_GCODE_IDEX_AFTER_MODECHANGE "G28X"
 #endif
 ```
-Enable this option if you have Dual X-Carriages that move independently.
-The Dual X-Carriage design allows the inactive extruder to be parked, which keeps ooze from contaminating the print, reduces the weight of each carriage, and enables faster printing speeds.
+Enable this option if you have an "IDEX" printer with Dual X-Carriages that move independently.
+The Dual X-Carriage design allows the inactive extruder to be parked to keep oozing filament away from the print, reduces the weight of each carriage, and enables faster printing speeds.
 With this option simply connect the X2 stepper to the first unused E plug.

-In a Dual X-Carriage setup the first x-carriage (`T0`) homes to the minimum endstop, while the second x-carriage (`T1`) homes to the maximum endstop.
+In a Dual X-Carriage setup the first X-carriage (`T0`) homes to the minimum endstop, while the second X-carriage (`T1`) homes to the maximum endstop.

 With Dual X-Carriage the `HOTEND_OFFSET_X` setting for `T1` overrides `X2_HOME_POS`.
 Use `M218 T1 X[homepos]` to set a custom X2 home position, and [`M218`](/docs/gcode/M218.html) `T1 X0` to use `X2_HOME_POS`.
 This offset can be saved to EEPROM with [`M500`](/docs/gcode/M500.html).